wevre/wry/README.wry.txt

 interpreted as a "class" attribute and an attribute array constructed from it.
 This makes it convenient to call the function with a simple class name (which will often be the use case) instead of having to construct an array around that class name.
-In wry we don't have to do those sorts of gymnastics.
+In Wry we don't have to do those sorts of gymnastics.

   	// in PHP
   	protected static function getElement($elem, $attribs=[], $content='', $close=false) {